ajliv/node-gigya/README.md

 ### SigUtils.calcSignature(baseString, key)

-Utility method for creating a Base64 endoced signature.
+Utility method for creating a Base64 encoded signature.
 Pass in a base string and the site secret key.
 User signatures use a base string in the format of *%TIMESTAMP%*_*%UID%*.
 Returns Base64 encoded signature.

 ## Whitelist of API endpoints